zackautocracy/BookJar/README.md

 #### 3 - Transform the `books.xml` into a JSON file
-A choice we made while designing the app, we could use XSLT templates directly to generate our HTML in the browser (yeah you nailed it !!The browser contains an XSLT Processor too based mainly on XPATH).
+A choice we made while designing the app, we could use XSLT templates directly to generate our HTML in the browser (yeah you nailed it !!The browser also contains a XSLT Processor too based mainly on XPATH).
 The problem with this approach is the scalability and the usability of the App.
 In a world dominated by Javascript libraries and APIs , The ideal format for data transfert is JSON.

-Use `xml2booksJSON.xsl` ia a powerful xslt template that can generate a JSON format from any given XML file.(So cool !!
+Use `xml2booksJSON.xsl`, it's a powerful xsl template that can generate a JSON format from any given XML file.(So cool !!
 Isn't it)

-Make sure to have an XSLT processor installed to generate the JSON file I mainly use the default XML plugin in PHPStorm that supports XSL transformation You can you use the official XSLT processor [by Saxon](http://saxon.sourceforge.net/)
+Make sure to have a XSLT processor installed to generate the JSON file I mainly use the default XML plugin in PHPStorm that supports XSL transformation You can you use the official XSLT processor [by Saxon](http://saxon.sourceforge.net/)